History of Guatemala City: Carrera Theatre

 The project was revisited in 1852 when Juan Matheu and Manuel Francisco Pavón Aycinena presented Rafael Carrera with a new plan.
 Once approved, Carrera commissioned Matheu and Miguel Ruiz de Santisteban to build the theater.
 Initially, construction was to be supervised by engineer Miguel Rivera Maestre, but he quit after a few months and was replaced by German expert José Beckers, who built the Greek façades and added a lobby.
 This was the first monumental building ever built in the Republican era of Guatemala; it was built in the 1850s, a period when the country finally was enjoying some peace and prosperity.

 Appleton's Guide to México and Guatemala of 1884 describes the theater as follows: "In the middle of the square is the Theater, similar in size and elegance to any of the rest of Spanish America.
 Lines of orange trees and other nice trees of brilliant flowers and delicious fragances surround the building while the statues and fountains placed at certain intervals enhance even more the beauty of the place."

 After the Liberal reform of 1871, the theater was called the National Theater.
 In 1892, it was refurbished, removing the conservative Coat of Arms from its façade and substituting it with a sculpture and inscriptions.
 The orange trees, fountains and sculptures were removed, and in their place modern gardens were planted and a bust of José Batres Montúfar was erected.

 During the government of General Manuel Lisandro Barillas Bercián, the theater was remodeled to celebrate the Discovery of America fourth centennial anniversary; the Italian community in Guatemala donated a statue of Christopher Columbus—Cristóbal Colón, in Spanish—which was placed next to the theater.
 Since then, the place has been called "Colón Theater".

 Liberal regimes

-General José María Reyna Barrios built several monuments to embellish the Capital City.
+General José María Reina Barrios built several monuments to embellish the Capital City.
 Among them are the "30 de Junio" Boulevard to celebrate the Liberal Reform of 1871 and the Presidential Palace.
 In 1895, Reyna Barrios hired architect José de Bustamante, who came to Guatemala from Spain to build the Presidential Palace and residence.
-The contract was approved on February 8, 1895.
+The contract was approved on 8 February 1895.
 It was built in a garden that was on the southwest corner of the colonial Royal Palace on 8th Street at a cost around 4,000 Guatemalan pesos.
-Construction began on January 1, 1895, and it was finished on December 24, 1896.
+Construction began on 1 January 1895, and it was finished on 24 December 1896.

 Unfortunately, most of the infrastructure from those years was lost due to the earthquakes of 1917–1918.